Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

 \subsection{Problem Formulation}

 The objective of cross-view semantic segmentation is as follows: given the first-view observations as input, the algorithm must generate the top-down-view semantic map.
-Given axes of the original frame $x, y, z$ where $z$ axis is vertically up, the axes of the rotated frame as $X, Y, Z$, and $N$ axis which is $z {\displaystyle \times} Z$, we define $\alpha, \beta, \gamma$ as the angles between $x$ axis and $N$ axis, $z$ axis and $Z$ axis, $N$ axis and $X$ axis, respectively.
-The top-down-view semantic map is a map captured by a camera at a certain height from the top-down view ($[\alpha, \beta, \gamma] = [0, \pi, 0]$) with the annotations of the semantic label of each pixel.
-The top-down-view semantic map not only contains the semantic labels but also tells the approximate coordinate information of each object in the scene.
-The input first-view observations can be a single image or a set of images with different modalities.
-And they are captured at different angles of $\alpha$ while keep the $\beta = \frac{\pi}{2}, \gamma = 0$ from the same spatial location.
-In our basic setting, the network predicts the semantic map at local spatial positions.
-We are also integrating multiple local semantic maps into a semantic floor map for further applications.
+The top-down-view semantic map is a map captured by a camera at a certain height from the top-down view with the annotations of the semantic label of each pixel.
+The input first-view observations are a set of images with different modalities.
+They are captured at $N$ different angles by the robot's camera (with $360 / N$ degrees apart).

-Note that there is a fundamental difference between the cross-view semantic segmentation and the visual SLAM~\cite{newcombe2011kinectfusion, newcombe2011dtam}.
-While both of them estimate the spatial configuration of surrounding environment, our VPN aims at parsing the top-down-view semantic map rather than the full 3D reconstruction of the scene which is targeted by visual SLAM.